locnnil/workshop/docs/index.rst

 environments, perform code reviews or experiment in a separate light-weight container.

-It is not rare to have a non-trivial project setup with dependencies on a particular OS distro flavour, SDKs from multiple publishers, specific system and language packages.
-Most such projects can organise setup complexity with workspace.
+It is common to have a non-trivial project setup with dependencies on particular Linux distributions, SDKs from multiple publishers, and system and language packages.
+Most such projects can organise setup complexity with Workspace.
 Examples include AI/ML, Robotics, IoT, EdTech and similar domains.

 .. ---------